ChristianBraybrooke/Laravel-ECommerce/README.md

 php artisan passport:install
 ```

 You then need to add this middleware to your `app/Http/Kernel.php` web group.
+Make sure it is added after the `\App\Http\Middleware\EncryptCookies::class` middleware.

 ```sh
 'web' => [